 Steed and Emma attend the revels in Regency costume and discover a debauched orgy.
 They notice a sedan chair, apparently loaded with fireworks and Emma follows it to the cellars.
 She sees Cartney supervising the removal of TNT from the chair and returns to warn Steed but Cartney whisks her away to be dressed by some “ladies in waiting”.
 A drunken Sara grabs Steed and tells him John said the club is an exact replica of the original Hellfire Club, in more ways than one.
 She then reveals the original had great political sway and briefly ran the entire country. john plans to topple the government, and she tells him one of the catacombs leads to Culverstone House, where a cabinet meeting is taking place that night.
 Cartney stops the revels to introduce the Queen of Sin, the epitome of all that is evil - Mrs Peel, drugged and dressed as a dominatrix: black corset and underwear, laced boots, spiked collar, chain and snake - Cartney offers her to the members as a plaything and they carry her off down some stairs...

-A short time later, she's ringside as Horace bare-knuckle fights the Sheik's bodyguard (Alf Joint).
+A short time later, she’s ringside as Horace bare-knuckle fights a big man (Alf Joint).
 Horace recognises Steed, who is ordered to duel Willy.
 Mrs Peel slips out, pursued by Cartney with a whip.
 Steed takes on Willy, driving him out of the fighting hall and locking the door behind him - trapping the other club members.
 They fight through the banquet hall and Willy is disarmed, but reveals barbed knives in his prosthetic fingers.
-Steed defends himself and removes Willy's artificial hand.
+Steed defends himself and removes Willy’s artificial hand.
 Willy regains his sword and they fight on, with Steed finally prevailing.